 Transfer the batter into the prepared loaf pan and sprinkle the remaining 1/4 cup chopped pecan on top.
 Slightly press the nuts on top of the bread to make sure they stick to it while baking.

 Bake on fan-bake mode, in the center rack of the oven, for 50 -70 minutes in total.
 After 30 minutes add a piece of foil on top of the bread to avoid burning the top of the bread and ensuring the bread cook perfectly inside.

-After 50 minutes baking, insert a skewer in the middle of bread if the batter stick a lot to the skewer it is not ready.
+After 50 minutes of baking, insert a skewer in the middle of the bread if the batter sticks a lot to the skewer it is not ready.
 Return to the oven with the piece of foil on top and keep baking for another 10 to 20 minutes.
 It can take up to 70 minutes to be fully baked inside as this is a thick bread, be patient, and keep baking until set in the middle.
 Repeat the skewer trick every 10 minutes to check when ready.
 It is ready when few to no crumbs stick on the skewer and the center is not jiggly.

 Cool in the pan for 15 minutes, then lift out the pieces of parchment paper to transfer the zucchini bread onto a cooling rack.
 Wait at least 3 hours or overnight before slicing.
 It must be fully cool down to avoid the bread to crumble when sliced.